michael-hartmann/caps/README.md

 What is libcasimir?
 -------------------
-geometry libcasimir implements the numerics for the Casimir effect in the plane-sphere geometry with perfect spheres using a scattering approach [8, 9].
+libcasimir implements the numerics for the Casimir effect in the plane-sphere geometry with perfect spheres using the scattering approach.
-We use the same approach, but derive slightly different formulas for the matrix element of the round-trip operator that don't need Wigned-d-symbols.

 A sphere of radius R is separated by a distance of L from a plane.
-The plane is infinite in the xy -direction and both plane and sphere are assumed to be perfect reflectors.
-The programs calculate the free energy F(T,R/L) in scaled
+The plane is infinite in the xy-direction.
-quantities:
-F scaled = L+R ℏc F T scaled = 2π k (L+R) ℏc T
-Using this scaling the free energy only depends on the temperature T and the geometric ratio L/R .

 Features
 --------